mdip/astar-8puzzle/README.md

-Eight puzzle problem solved using the A* search (A star), Best-first search and Graph search algorithms.
+Eight puzzle problem solved using A* search (A star), Best-first search and Graph search algorithms.
 Solution implemented in python.